venovako/libpvn/README.md

 # a debug build with clang on ppc64le
 make COMPILER=clang COMPILER_PREFIX=ibm- COMPILER_SUFFIX=_r clean all
 #
-# a debug build with clang on Free/OpenBSD (note the usage of gmake instead of make)
+# a debug build with clang on FreeBSD (note the usage of gmake instead of make)
 gmake clean all
 #
 # a release build on Windows (note the usage of nmake instead of make)